Provide specific details about the student.

 Letters that are too short and that fail to provide specific examples or instances of points mentioned do not help the candidate.

 Generic letters, or letters written for another purpose and sent without regard to the specific fellowship, course of study, or project proposed may hurt the applicant more than help.

 Further, good letters should help the applicant stand out among their peers, not merely summarize information available elsewhere in the application or only present the student’s grade or rank in class.
 Be specific, never generic.

 Letters that focus too much on the context of how the writer knows the applicant (descriptions of the course or its approaches) and not sufficiently on the student and his or her accomplishments would detract.
 The student is applying — not the recommender.

 Letters should not consist largely of unsupported praise.
 Kind words that do not give committees a strong sense of how applicants have distinguished themselves are not helpful.
 Provide examples to show praise is genuine.

-Letters should also not seem to equivocate with faint praise.
-It is not helpful to say that a student did what might be expected (completed all the reading assignments) or that point to qualities (punctuality, enthusiasm, presentability) not germane to the fellowship.
-Explain what makes the student an exceptional candidate for this opportunity in particular.
+It is not helpful to say that a student did what might be expected (e.g. attended class, completed all the reading assignments) or that point to qualities (e.g. punctuality) not germane to the fellowship.
+If these are the only positive things you're able to say, then you may not be well suited to write this letter.
+What will help in the letter is that you explain what makes the student an exceptional candidate for this opportunity in particular.

-Letters that may be read as implying criticism (beware of left-handed compliments) or whose criticisms might be taken to indicate stronger reservations than stated. are not helpful to the student.
-Letters should be honest — and honest criticism, if generously presented, can enhance the force of a letter — but committees take critical comments very seriously.
+Letters that may be read as implying criticism (beware of left-handed compliments), or whose criticisms might be taken to indicate stronger reservations than stated, are not helpful to the student.
+Letters should be frank and honest — and honest criticism, if generously presented, can enhance the force of a letter — but committees take critical comments very seriously.
 It is best to be cautious when making critical remarks and to avoid any sense of indirection.